 That afternoon we decided that yet more exercise and water was in order so we went on a run around to the other side of the volcano to one of the many hot springs resorts.
 This one had the added bonus of a butterfly garden, ant farm (why??) and crocodiles.

-Getting up close finally to one of the
+Getting up close finally to one of the beautiful butterflies we've been admiring.

 The main reason for selecting this particular resort was the fact that it has slides - for adults!
 Combining hot pools and slides was, it turned out, a dream result.
 Endless fun for Matt, and a chance to soothe aching limbs for me!